sleepy-dachshund/lab/headsup/README.md

    - ETF constituents, historical prices, financial statements.
 2. Analyze stocks with the `StockAnalyzer` class:
    - Key metrics and screening logic.
+3. Generate a PDF report with `StockPlotter`
-3. Generate an HTML report with `ReportGenerator`.
+4. Generate an HTML report with `ReportGenerator`.
-4. Send the report via email using `EmailSender`.
+5. Send the report via email using `EmailSender`.

 ---